rnd7/awsm/README.md

 ![alt text](documentation/awsm-keyboard-config-divisions.png "AWSM - Keyboard Config Divisions")

-# Development State
+# State of development
 This is a protoype, a technology demonstrator, nothing stable.

 Nevertheless I put quite a lot of effort into this.
 Everything is build from scratch.
 It took me over hundred hours to get this project to where it is today.
 Uncounted the hours I was lost in creating sounds and music with this tool.

 For now no further development is planned.
 Even if I'd love to try out some more ideas and integrate a bunch of further features, I do not have the time to do so.
 Maybe I'll mess around with this some time in the future.
 Don't expect anything to stay or change.

-I like to utilize my free time projects to deepen my knowledge and try out new stuff.
-Both things that are often hard to justify when working at a regular basis and for a paying customer.
-Do not consider anything of the code as best practice, as long as you are not convinced it is.

-# Technology
+# Developers
 The *AWSM* is raw web technology, a pure vanilla shake, no 3rd party libs used.
-In theory it does not require a bundler or transpiler.
 No dependencies other than a modern browser environment.

+In theory it does not require a build step utilizing a bundler or transpiler.
+I cried a while when realizing that Firefox currently does not support ES6 module imports within AudioWorklets.
+It's a shame and I hope this will change some day.
+For now I had no better idea to resolve and bundle all imports of this component using webpack, the rest of the app stays untouched and is just copied to the dist folder.
+For development I use Chrome and a dev server that serves directly from the src directory, no need to wait for a build to complete.

 Essentially, there are three distinct loosely coupled development realms.
 The data model and the interpolation logic, the sound generation and the user interface.